5 Ways to Prepare Your Business for the Unexpected

 With employees, you’ll need a system for getting the message out.
 Popular options include emails, group text messages, or a phone tree.
 You’ll also need a system for customers.
 This may vary based on the type of business you own, but depending on how long you’ll be closed, you’ll want to consider communicating via phone, email, and social media.
 Using the COVID-19 pandemic as an example, employers had to stay in touch frequently with employees as federal and state rules and regulations were always changing direction.
 With customers, business owners needed to let them know about the measures being taken to keep customers safe, whether or not the business was open, and what the precautions were around re-opening.
 For shorter closures, such as a day or two off for a snowstorm, you’ll still need to communicate but can have shorter plans in place.

 Ensure that you have insurance and know what your coverage consists of

 There are many types of business insurance you should have when operating a small business.
 In general, accidents happen and you’ll want to have coverage for a variety of situations.
 For business owners in high risk areas, think Florida with hurricanes, it’s important to understand what type of coverage you’ll need to protect your business.
 When you’re anticipating a problem, look over your coverage to understand exactly how you’re protected.
 Before an event like a natural disaster, take videos of your business before anything happens so in the event you do suffer some damage, you’ll have the video evidence to show how things were before.

 For major events, you should reach out to FEMA as they often can provide financial assistance after a storm.

 Back up all important documents

-This includes saving information about yourself, employees, and customers.
+It would help if you were backing up documents year-round, impending storm or not, but if you don’t already have a system, ensure that essential documents are backed up before a natural disaster.
+This process includes saving information about yourself, employees, and customers.
 You will want to safeguard and have redundancies for important tax information or any critical financial documents.